w3f/Grants-Program/applications/hybrid.md

 The target audience is blockchain enthusiasts and developers.
 Eventually end-users should not need to know about block explorers, but this depends on dapps improving their user experience.

+The indexing component has value far beyond the Hybrid block explorer.
+Many Substrate applications will find a centralized event indexer extremely useful.

 #### Comparison to other Substrate explorers / indexers